tink-ab/tink-money-manager-ios/README.md

 ## Prerequisites

+1. App with a deployment target of iOS 11 or later.
-1. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to set up your Tink account.
+2. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to set up your Tink account.
-2. [Get an access token](https://docs.tink.com/resources/getting-started/get-access-token) with the [scopes](https://docs.tink.com/api/#introduction-authentication-authentication-scopes) required for the features you intend to use.
+3. [Get an access token](https://docs.tink.com/resources/getting-started/get-access-token) with the [scopes](https://docs.tink.com/api/#introduction-authentication-authentication-scopes) required for the features you intend to use.

 ## Installation